-Non-Executive Director - Appointed 24 September 2019.
+Non-Executive Director - appointed 24 September 2019 Resigned as Director - effective 30 June 2022

-Doctorate in Business Administration Master of Business Administration Master of Public Health Graduate of AICD
+Doctorate in Business Administration Master of Business Administration Master of Public Health Graduate of the AICD

 Dr Saberi has over 25 years' experience in strategic planning and brings considerable experience in strategic development and planning across the health, research and education sectors.
 He is an Adjunct Professor at the School of Health & Human Science at Southern Cross University, Senior Research Fellow at Sydney University and a graduate of the Australian Institute of Company Directors.